RaptorDream/TonyBot-Headlines/README.md

 -Video commmand that returns the youtube link corresponding to mentionned query(ies)/keyword(s) -Play a playlist related to a precise music style(rock, dubstep, trap, classic) , playlist already defined in the bot itself and updated by developers every week.
 -Play a playlist related to a precise mood(sad, concentrate, sport, gaming), playlist already defined in the bot itself, no need of frequent updates
+-Possibilty of handling music player in Direct Messages Groups
     *//Inside*
 -Pause/Resume music
 -Adjust music volume